 Traumatic facial injuries can happen for any number of reasons—due to car collisions, sports accidents, workplace mishaps, or simple slip-and-falls.
 Regardless of the cause, the impact of facial trauma can be demoralizing, leaving you aesthetically compromised and feeling very unconfident in your own appearance.
 Thankfully, restoration is possible through facial trauma reconstruction.
-SuperGroup, PLLC is a team of experienced plastic surgeons with ample experience performing facial trauma reconstruction procedures for patients throughout Texas.
+SuperGroup, PLLC is a team of experienced surgeons based in Fort Worth, Denton, and Plano with ample experience performing facial reconstruction procedures for patients throughout Texas.
 We invite you to learn more about our proven track record.

-The face is very important to overall appearance.
 Facial trauma commonly occurs in sports, car accidents, or major falls.
-We aim to restore your natural appearance.
+Facial reconstruction surgery repairs the damage done by these traumatic injuries, restoring any lost functionality.
+Moreover, our surgeons at SuperGroup, PLLC aim to restore your natural appearance.

 Common injuries to the face include: